-The European Commission can designate energy infrastrucutre projects, including international cable developments, as a project of common interest (PCI) under the TEN-E Regulations.
+The European Commission can designate energy infrastructure projects, including international cable developments, as a project of common interest (PCI) under the TEN-E Regulation.

 First Union list of PCIs in England

-The PCIs for which NCA tasks are delegated to the MMO are below.
+The PCIs for which NCA tasks are currently delegated to the MMO are below.

 Tasks for project 1.1.2, which forms part of the NEMO project, will be delegated to the Planning Inspectorate.
 Tasks for project 1.1.3, which is the third NEMO element, will not be delegated.